Fly from Here (song series)

 The basis of the hexalogy was a demo originally recorded by Geoff Downes and Trevor Horn of The Buggles before they joined Yes in 1980, and it was the first song to be rehearsed by the new line-up, despite which it was never officially recorded by the band in a studio, although it was played several times live by the band in the 1980-81 Drama World Tour.
 After Yes disbanded in 1981, Horn and Downes recorded a second demo (published as bonus tracks in the 2010 release of Buggles' 1981 second album "Adventures in Modern Recording"), and both recordings became the foundation of the tracks "We Can Fly" and "Sad Night at the Airfield".
 A demo of "Madman at the Screens" was also written but it was never released.
 Chris Squire called it "the band's 11th epic-length piece, the first in 15 years".

 Other releases

-A single uniting "We Can Fly" and "We Can Fly (Reprise)" was released under the name "We Can Fly".
+A single uniting "We Can Fly" and "We Can Fly (Reprise)" was released under the title "We Can Fly".
+The single version received a music video, released on the 3rd of July, 2011.

 In 2016, new vocals for "Fly From Here" were recorded by Trevor Horn.
-A new mix of the piece, using Horn's vocals instead of David's, was released on Fly from Here – Return Trip in 2018.
+A new mix of the song, using Horn's vocals instead of David's, was released on Fly from Here – Return Trip in 2018.